No New Fossil Fuels in Virginia

 The Mountain Valley Pipeline

 EQT and NextEra’s proposed 300-mile, now-$6 billion Mountain Valley Pipeline would require up to four new compressor stations facilities that keep the gas pressurized as it travels, subjecting communities to air pollution, groundwater contamination, unsafe noise levels, lowered property values and onsite accidents.
 The timeline continues to be pushed back by years because of the company’s inability to keep its permits or abide by them.
 The builders claim that 92% of the pipeline is completed, but in reality, it’s only 51% completed, with much work to be done in the most dangerous, but also most beautiful and pristine terrain.
 This is the most expensive pipeline ever on a cost-per-mile basis and would equate to the carbon emissions from 23 coal fired power plants.
+Despite years of fighting by the communities on the frontline of this pipeline, hundreds of water quality violations, and dozens of tossed out permits, President Biden, West Virginia Senator Joe Manchin, and House Speaker Kevin McCarthy negotiated on a bill that would force the pipeline’s approval.
+We’re fighting this in court and will continue to assist communities on the frontlines resisting this disastrous project.

 The Stakes for Our Communities and Our Climate Are High

-Climate: Building new pipelines would incentivize more fracking across Virginia and surrounding areas, and more fracking means more emissions of methane, a powerful heat-trapping gas.
+Climate: Building new gas infrastructure would incentivize more fracking across Virginia and surrounding areas, and more fracking means more emissions of methane, a powerful heat-trapping gas.
 The pipelines would also trigger direct emissions of carbon dioxide from compressor station engines and diesel fuel equipment, and leak methane emissions.
 According to growing scientific data, fracked gas could disrupt the climate on par with coal, when factoring in the full cycle of emissions from extraction to piping to and burning.
 With rising seas already flooding Virginia’s coastal communities, this is a risk we can’t afford to take.

 Public Safety: A pipeline “blowout” near Appomattox, Virginia in 2008 created a fireball reported to be ¼ mile high, injured five residents (including three who suffered second and third degree burns), destroyed two houses and damaged 95 more.5 Other hazards include potentially damaged drinking water from construction and leakage in fragile karst zones, and air pollution from compressor stations.